 I had gotten out one of the large column bed posts to make into a plant stand.
-But then I saw a table in a store and was inspired to make these columns into a table.
+A table I saw in a store inspired me to make these columns into a table.
 I’ll take you through the design process.

 Design DIY console table

 I used two of the plywood pieces from my June Haul.
 I chose two that were the same size for the top and the bottom of the double column console table.
 The trick would be to hide the raw edges of the plywood.

 Enter the picture frame molding from my July Haul!
 I knew I’d find a use for some of it, but I was surprised that I found the perfect project so soon.

 *this post contains affiliate links for your convenience, you can read more here*

 Another picture showing the dry fit and how the picture frame molding as table trim will work on this pedestal table.